 How do we know scheduling social posing can improve reach & engagement?

 To understand that, first you need to figure out specifically which are the regions you would like to target, whether it’s a country or a state or a particular zone.
 Either, if your potential fan base is globally scattered you will need to identify the mutual time frame while most of the targeted audience is online.
 This may sound a little bit difficult but remember this is a one time job.
-Once you find out the critical time barrier you can use it over and over again to reach the maximum number of people with your post.
+Once you find out the critical time barrier you can use it over and over again to reach the maximum number of people with well-planned persuasive content.

 Regarding social media posting time, CoSchedule published an in-depth analysis from various resources which I believe will greatly help you to figure out the time frame.
 Read the article at the CoSchedule blog.